writeas/cmd/README.md

   --debug
        Enables garrulous debug logging.
   -o
        Directory where text files will be stored.
+If not supplied, will try to use database for storage (see Environment Variables).
   -s
        Directory where required static files exist (like the banner).
   -p
        Port to listen on.

+Environment Variables:
+  WA_USER
+       Database user.
+  WA_PASSWORD
+       Database password.
+  WA_HOST
+       Database host.
+Default: localhost
+  WA_DB
+       Database name.
 ```

-The default configuration (without any flags) is essentially:
+The default configuration (without any flags) is essentially the following line. **You'll need to supply the `-o` flag or database env variables to store posts**.

 ```
-cmd -o /var/write -s ./static -p 8080
+cmd -s ./static -p 8080
 ```

 ## How it works